 For some patients who are prescribed a series of cancer chemo intravenous treatments, another type of plastic tubing, called a catheter, is inserted into a large vein and left in place during the entire course of therapy.
 It is removed when treatments are completed.
 Other patients have a metal or plastic disc implanted just under the skin as an outpatient procedure.
 This disc, known as a port, provides easy access to a vein so that patients don’t have to be stuck with a needle multiple times.
 Other patients may wear a small pump outside the body to receive continuous chemotherapy.
 We have learned that sometimes the way a drug is delivered can impact its effectiveness, so there are many cancer chemo treatment options used by oncologists today.

 Another very effective type of chemotherapy is called Hyperthermic Intraperitoneal Chemotherapy (HIPEC).
 HIPEC is an advanced procedure where heated chemotherapy is administered directly to the cancer site(s) during surgery.
-Read more about HIPEC or go to www.HIPECtreatment.com.
+Click here to read more about HIPEC.

 For more information on cancer chemo treatment and what options may be right for you, talk with your doctor.
 If you need a referral to a cancer specialist, contact the DeKalb Medical physician referral line at 404.501.WELL (9355) or call 404.501.EASY for more information.